kyagloski/kyagloski/README.md

 - 👋 Hi, I’m Kyle Yagloski
-- 👀 I’m interested in microcontroller programming
-- 🌱 I’m currently learning to stay sane
-- 📫 How to reach me kyleyagloski@gmail
+- 📫 You can reach me kyleyagloski@gmail.com

 <!---
 kyagloski/kyagloski is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.